-To get the full lowdown, we spoke to Julie Mallon, an expert in sleep and placenta encapsulation, as well as board-certified OBGYN, Dr. Rebecca Booth, author of The Venus Week: Discover the Powerful Secret of Your Cycle… At Any Age.
+To get the full lowdown, we spoke to Julie Mallon, an expert in placenta encapsulation and Founder of Nurture To Sleep, as well as board-certified OBGYN, Dr. Rebecca Booth, author of The Venus Week: Discover the Powerful Secret of Your Cycle… At Any Age.
 Here’s everything you need to know on – to be brutally honest – the grossest skincare trend:

 Hold up, why would you even want to eat your placenta?

 Thinking ‘placenta what?’
 Your placenta is the organ that develops during pregnancy.
 It’s where your body stores and provides nutrients and oxygen for your baby, while simultaneously removing waste.
 Julie Mallon explains, “Recent scientific research has shown that the placenta is a rich healing agent for the body and contains potent amounts (over 128) of rich growth factors, as well as stem cells.”